The Nursing Anesthesia Program

 The Georgia Regents University Nursing Anesthesia Program is nationally recognized and has been ranked among the best graduate programs in the nation.
 It is the only program in the state of Georgia and has been instrumental in promoting the role of the nurse anesthetist in modern health care.

 The GRU program is noted for its cutting-edge approach and is a leader in integrating high-fidelity simulation into its curriculum.
-Students greatly benefit from this approach with more than 90% passing the national certification exam on their first attempts, and a 100% overall passrate.
+Students greatly benefit from this approach with a 90% pass rate for first time takers of the national certification exam, and a 100% overall pass rate.
 Graduates of the program are 100% employed as practicing CRNAs within six months of graduation.
-The Program has a 0 attrition rate for the previous graduating classes.
+The Program has a 5% attrition rate for the most recent graduating class.

 Graduates of the program are eligible to take the National Certification Examination required to practice as a nurse anesthetist.